-As a result of the public outcry, this past week the practice of separating children from their families was curtailed.
+Following public outcry, this past week, the Trump administration curtailed the practice of separating children from their families.
 The zero-tolerance immigration policy is still in place, but it is unclear how the administration will implement it going forward.

 “We are better than this!”

 Since learning about the impact the zero-tolerance immigration policy was having on families, I have had countless conversations with friends and family members emphatically claiming that this is not who we are.

 Every single person who has expressed that sentiment is white.

 And I get it.
 It’s easier to believe that we are the exceptional country we learned we were in grade school.
 It’s easier to believe that these last few weeks were an aberration.
 It’s easier to believe that we truly embrace and live by the values espoused by our forefathers in the Declaration of Independence: